 Digital Trust for Places and Routines (DTPR)

-In 2019, DTPR began as an open collaborative design project that involved more than 150 technology experts and members of the public – including our founder, Jackie Lu.
+DTPR began in 2019 as an collaborative design project involving over 150 technology experts and members of the public – including our founder, Jackie Lu.

-It was born out of a response to community and stakeholder concerns about data privacy, surveillance, and the complexity of smart technologies spotlighted during the planning of a technologically advanced community in Toronto.
+The project was a response to community concerns about data privacy, surveillance, and the complexity of smart technologies during the planning of a technologically advanced community in Toronto.

-How it works: By focusing on transparency and accessibility, DTPR helps bridge the gap between technology governance and the public by providing a structured framework for officially documenting critical facts the public wants to know:
+How it works: By focusing on transparency and accessibility, DTPR helps bridge the gap between technology governance and the public.
+It provides a structured framework for officially documenting critical facts the public wants to know:

 Purpose: The intent and function of the technology.